Changissnz/impliar/README.md

 - 5/9/22
   * Worked on adding some important structs.
 Forecast is that project is behind schedule, but still on track.

+- 5/25/22
+  * Code analysis is required for redundant code.
+The issue is looking more probable as this project's cache computation requirements follow the same basic pattern.